codescrum/rails-template-docker-kubernetes/README.md

 RubyCritic is a gem that wraps around static analysis gems such as [Reek](https://github.com/troessner/reek), [Flay](https://github.com/seattlerb/flay) and [Flog](https://github.com/seattlerb/flog) to provide a quality report of your Ruby code.
 You can execute this code inspection process by using the `$ rubycritic app` command, it will generate a html file set for the code quality report, you can find this in `tmp/rubycritic/overview.html`.

 #### Rails Best Practices ([GITHUB REPO](https://github.com/railsbp/rails_best_practices))
 It is a code metric tool to check the quality of Rails code.
-It is a little old fashioned but it could help you with some metrics that are not visible for the others analysers (Rubocop, Rubycritic)
+It is a little old fashioned but it could help you with some metrics that are not visible to the others analysers (Rubocop, Rubycritic).

 #### Inch ([GITHUB REPO](https://github.com/rrrene/inch))
 A documentation measurement tool for Ruby, based on YARD. you can generate several documentation reports for your code documentation, execute this code inspection by using the `$ inch` command, however you can also use other options like: `$ inch stats` `$ inch lists` `$ inch suggest` for obtaining a most complete information.
-You can see a quick start guide [here](http://trivelop.de/inch/)
+You can see a quick start guide [here](http://trivelop.de/inch/).

 #### Bullet ([GITHUB REPO](https://github.com/flyerhzm/bullet))
 Bullet helps you to kill N+1 queries and unused eager loading, it will run each time that you execute any request on your web server, you can see either a javascript alert (you can also disable it) or a little report in the logs (or both of them) when a new related issue is found.
-You can find the config block in the `config/environment/development.rb` file
+You can find the config block in the `config/environment/development.rb` file.

 #### Shortcuts
 We are using [Guard](https://github.com/guard/guard) for automating the inspection of code changes.
 Guard is a command line tool to easily handle events on file system modifications.
 We have integrated Guard with Inch, Rubycritic and Rubocop.
 If you want to execute this process you can run the `$ guard` command in the root project path.